jneimantokbox/annotation-widget/README.md

 Once you have completed these steps, proceed to [Customizing the Toolbar](#customizing-the-toolbar).

 ###Linking and Adding the Toolbar
-As you create the annotation toolbar instance, you will link the active OpenTok session to it and add the toolbar to the parent container.
+As you create the annotation toolbar instance, link the active OpenTok session to it and add the toolbar to the parent container:

+- Assign the OpenTok session variable to its `session` property
+- Assign the element ID for the toolbar `container` property

 ```javascript
 toolbar = new OTSolution.Annotations.Toolbar({